nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 When the number of peer info reach `PEER_STORE_LIMIT`:

-1. group connected inbound peers by `network group` field
+1. group all peer infos in peer store by `network group` field
-2. find the group which contains most peers
+2. find the group which contains most peer infos
 3. find peers we have not seen recently from this group: `peer.last_connected_at < Time.now - PEER_NOT_SEEN_TIMEOUT`
 4. find lowest scored peer info as `candidate_peer_info`
 5. if `candidate_peer_info.score < new_peer_info.score` than we delete `candidate_peer_info` and add `new_peer_info`, otherwise we do not accept `new_peer_info`